 But, why am I not getting matches on Tinder?

 Ok, so you’re on Tinder.
 And you’re not getting any matches.
+You can’t get a single match on Tinder.
+No matches at all.

 It’s a common problem that a lot of women have on Tinder.
 They’re unable to get any matches.
 Swipe and swipe and swipe, and in the end, no prize.
 Not even one match.
 Not even a weirdo or a stalker… nothing.
 Tinder is an empty desert for you.